PEP 695 – Type Parameter Syntax

 Variance Inference

 Python type checkers already include the ability to determine the variance of type parameters for the purpose of validating variance within a generic protocol class.
 This capability can be used for all classes (whether or not they are protocols) to calculate the variance of each type parameter.
-This eliminates the need for most developers to understand the concept of variance.
-It also eliminates the need to introduce a dedicated syntax for specifying variance.

 The algorithm for computing the variance of a type parameter is as follows.